ryanaudiencepi/momonitor/README.md

 # Momonitor

 Momonitor was originally developed as a replacement to Nagios.
 It is currently the primary monitoring / reporting tool used at MoPub, which monitors hundreds of servers and billions of requests everyday.
-Momonitor was developed by @systemizer.

-For directions on getting started and how Momonitor works, please see [http://mopub.github.com/momonitor](http://mopub.github.com/momonitor)
+For more information on how Momonitor works, please see [http://mopub.github.com/momonitor](http://mopub.github.com/momonitor)